 - Surrealist Realism: The 2016 TransAtlas Marathon

 I don’t keep count, but I have finished more than 60 trail races and ultramarathons.
-I have been a frequent podium finisher during my 15 years and counting with the sport.
+I have been a frequent podium finisher during my 16 years and counting with the sport.
 In 2013, I won the Marathon des Sables, a stage race in Morocco.
-In 2016, I completed the Nolan’s 14 route in Colorado and set the women’s fastest known time on it.
+In 2016, I completed the Nolan’s 14 route in Colorado and set the then women’s supported fastest known time on it.
 In 2017, I finished the Bob Graham Round in England, becoming one of just a couple Americans to yet undertake this iconic fell-running adventure.
-In the last two years, I won four races ranging from a half marathon to 100 kilometers in length, and finished in the top five of five more ultras.
+In 2020 I completed the Nolan’s 14 route for a second time and again set the then women’s supported fastest known time on it.

 For three years prior to working full time for iRunFar, I worked as a freelance writer and editor.
 And before that, I worked for a decade in interpretive education and communications at three national parks: Big Bend, Yellowstone, and Yosemite.
 My undergraduate degree is in geology and my master’s is in resource interpretation, a form of education.